Qyint-Community/gtk-chat-app/README.md

 I just created this for fun.

 # Licensing
-This Application is published under the QYINT-LICENSE.
+This Application is published under the GPLv3.